Francesco Conconi: Conconi test and Francesco Moser

-Conconi together with his assistants including Michele Ferrari prepared Francesco Moser in his attempt to break the World Hour Record in January 1984.
+Conconi, together with his assistant,s including Michele Ferrari, prepared Francesco Moser in his attempt to break the World Hour Record in January 1984.
 Conconi theorized that heart rate could be correlated with perceived exertion in order to allow Moser to cycle at the absolute maximum of his capability.
 Conconi found a point at which aerobic efficiency was overcome by the accumulation of lactic acid.
 At this "threshold" level, the ability of the athlete to sustain a maximum effort would be compromised.
 Conconi then set about developing a method to extend the "Anaerobic Threshold."
 Conconi developed The Conconi test, which is also known as the ramp test, which measures heart rate at different predefined intensity levels.
 The Conconi Point is the point of maximal steady state or maximum heart rate a subject can have.
 Professor Conconi was a great innovator in sports science and in his preparation of Moser.
 This preparation included blood doping, as Moser would later admit.
 Conconi wrote a book about preparing Moser called Moser's Hour Records: A Human and Scientific Adventure (ISBN 9780941950268) in 1991.
 Ten years after breaking the Hour record, Conconi coached Moser to attempt to break the record a second time.
-This idea came from a gentleman's bet between the two to see if Moser under the guidance of Conconi would be able to break his 1984 record ten years later.
-Moser was 43 years of age when he rode 51.840 kilometres in 60 minutes thereby riding 689 meters beyond his record set in 1984.
+This idea came from a gentleman's bet between the two to see if Moser, under the guidance of Conconi, would be able to break his 1984 record ten years later.
+Moser was 43 years of age when he rode 51.840 kilometres in 60 minutes, thereby riding 689 metres beyond his record set in 1984.